 Rosalie Rendu Center empowers immigrants by teaching language, acculturation and life skills

 Ever since she was a young nun, Sister Trinitas Hernandez wanted to follow the path of Rosalie Rendu, a 19th-century nun of the Daughters of Charity of Saint Vincent de Paul.
 Rendu had dedicated her life to helping the poor in French slums at a time of great human influx due to the Industrial Revolution.
 In East Palo Alto, Sister Trinitas has been doing the same.

 Small and energetic with sparkly eyes and a keen intelligence, Sister Trinitas joined the charitable order at the age of 18.
 When she arrived in East Palo Alto in 1997, she was looking for a project that would take her into the community.
 As in Rendu's time, many new immigrants have come to the Bay Area in search of work and a better life.
 They often struggle to adapt and to grow into their new community, and a lack of fundamental language skills can keep them in poverty, she noted.

 One day a woman asked for help learning English.
 Sister Trinitas, affectionately called Sister T, said she wasn't a teacher.
 The woman said that because Sister Trinitas could speak and read English, that was enough.
 Sister Trinitas gained her first pupil.
 Twenty-three years later, she's still teaching through the Rosalie Rendu Center , which she founded and leads as its executive director.

-The educational center Latino mothers and families to break the cycle of poverty through English as a second language, life skills and acculturation classes.
+The educational center for Latino mothers and families is aimed at breaking the cycle of poverty through English as a second language, life skills and acculturation classes.
 It serves 90 to 100 people per year through ESL classes, one-on-one conversational English mentorships, educational outings and citizenship classes.